venkataravuri/awesome-tech-articles-blogs/topics/devops/devops.md

 ### Prior to build
 * Automated Code Quality Inspection
 	- SonarCube
+		- Cyclomatic Complexity calculated based on the number of paths through the code.
+Whenever the control flow of a function splits, the complexity counter gets incremented by one.

 - Security Scanning -  Static application security testing (SAST), also referred to as static analysis to find security and quality issues by analyzing source code automatically with low false positives.
 	- Coverity - is the SAST solution for web application security.
 CWE, OWASP